Xacus/demonlord/README.md

 Shadow of the Demonlord has no open license, but permission was granted to make the system.

+Ancestries, Talents and Spell are not providet as content.
+Support this awesome system and buy the books. https://schwalbentertainment.com

 ## **Features**

 ### **General:**